Kuanhao-Chao/splam/docs/source/index.rst

 Main features
 =============

-* **Biologically inspired training process**: splam was trained on combined donor and acceptor pairs, with a focus on a narrow window of 400 base pairs surrounding each splice site.
+* **Biologically inspired training process**: Splam was trained on combined donor and acceptor pairs, emulating the behavior of the spliceosome, with a specific emphasis on a narrow window of 400 base pairs surrounding each splice site.
 This approach is inspired by the understanding that the splicing process predominantly relies on signals within this specific region.
+* **Generalization to non-human species**: Splam was trained exclusively using human splice junctions; however, we have demonstrated its good performance in chimpanzee, house mouse, and even the flowering plant Arabidopsis!
-* **Python + C++ integration**: We have taken care of all the engineer work for you! splam is easy to install and runs efficiently due to its underlying C++ implementation.
-You can install and run splam with just one simple command!
+* **Python + C++ integration**: We have taken care of all the engineer work for you!
+Splam is easy to install and runs efficiently due to its underlying C++ implementation.
+You can install and run Splam with just one simple command!
-* **Run splam in three steps**: With just three lines of code, you can obtain a new alignment file that is cleaned and sorted.
+* **Run Splam in three steps**: With just three lines of code, you can obtain a new alignment file that is cleaned and sorted.
-* **Pytorch implementation**: splam is implemented and trained using the popular Pytorch framework.
+* **Pytorch implementation**: Splam is implemented and trained using the popular and reliable PyTorch framework.

 |

-What splam **doesn't** do
+What Splam **doesn't** do
 ==================================

-One feature that splam does not have is the ability to scan through the genome.
+One feature that Splam does not have is the ability to scan through the genome.
 Many splice site transcriptome tools take the DNA sequence and predict the splice sites within it, such as `SpliceAI <https://github.com/Illumina/SpliceAI>`_.
 However, their training step only considers splice sites in the canonical transcripts while disregarding the isoforms.
 This raises the question of whether their deep learning model learns the correct splice junction pattern.
-Therefore, splam zooms in on predicting at the "splice junction level" rather than the "transcript-level."
+Therefore, Splam zooms in on predicting at the "splice junction level" rather than the "transcript-level."
 Splam considers paired splice sites within limited windows of 400bp and provides information about the quality of the splice junctions.

 |

-..
-User Manual
-.. ===========
-..
-If you are already familiar with splam and want to have a quick look at function signatures, please refer to `sangeranalyseR user manual <https://bioconductor.org/packages/devel/bioc/manuals/sangeranalyseR/man/sangeranalyseR.pdf>`_

-.. |

 User support
 ============